 Rule #2: Let Go of your Thoughts

 Just enjoy whatever you’re doing.
 If you’re doing Lifting the Sky, enjoy it.
-Enjoy the movement, the breathing, the flow, the experience.
+Enjoy the movement, your breathing, the flow, the experience.
 If you’re doing Flowing Breeze Swaying Willow, then just enjoy that.
-Simple.
+If you’re practicing Yoga asanas, enjoy them!

 Applying the 3 Golden Rules

 Over the years, I’ve been amazed at how many of my students’ issues can be solved by following these 3 Golden Rules.
 It’s almost like a joke.
-A student comes to me with _______ problem, and I solve it with the 3 Golden Rules.
-What’s even better is when students start solving their own issues by applying the 3 Golden Rules!
+A student comes to me with _______ problem, and I “solve” it with the 3 Golden Rules.
+I’ve even used the 3 Golden Rules to help people from other meditation traditions, like Yoga or Vipassana.

 Let’s analyze some common practice problems, and solve them with the 3 Golden Rules.

-Problem: You’re are enjoying your practice, but then you start worrying about whether or not you’re doing the form of Lifting the Sky (or any exercise) correctly or not.
+Problem: You’re are enjoying your practice, but then you start worrying about whether or not you’re doing the form of Lifting the Sky (or any exercise) correctly.

 Solution: Use Rule #1.
 Let go of this useless worry.
 Just let it go without fussing.
 If the worry comes back, let it go again.
 And again.
 Remember that worrying blocks the flow of Qi.
 So the worry is worse than any physical mistakes you might be making.